slotdawg/ts2020/pc/flow_secure_fiesta/flow_secure_fiesta.rst

 Assigning Category Values
 .........................

 You will now apply the previously created categories to the VMs provisioned from the Fiesta blueprint.
-Flow categories can be assigned as part of a Calm blueprint, but the purpose of this exercise is to understand category assignment to existing virtual machines in an environment.
+Flow categories can be assigned as part of a Calm blueprint, but the purpose of this exercise is to understand category assignment to existing virtual machines.

 #.
 In **Prism Central**, select :fa:`bars` **> Virtual Infrastructure > VMs**.